stefangabos/Zebra_Cache/README.md

 ## 🎂 Support the development of this project

-Your support means a lot and it keeps me motivated to keep working on open source projects.<br>
-If you like this project please ⭐ it by clicking on the star button at the top of the page.<br>
-If you are feeling generous, you can buy me a coffee by donating through PayPal, or you can become a sponsor.<br>
+Your support is greatly appreciated and it keeps me motivated continue working on open source projects.
+If you enjoy this project please star it by clicking on the star button at the top of the page.
+If you're feeling generous, you can also buy me a coffee through PayPal or become a sponsor.
-Either way - **Thank you!** 🎉
+**Thank you for your support!** 🎉

 [<img src="https://img.shields.io/github/stars/stefangabos/zebra_cache?color=green&label=star%20it%20on%20GitHub" width="132" height="20" alt="Star it on GitHub">](https://github.com/stefangabos/Zebra_Cache) [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=W6MCFT65DRN64) [<img src="https://img.shields.io/badge/-Sponsor-fafbfc?logo=GitHub%20Sponsors">](https://github.com/sponsors/stefangabos)